Squelch circuits are like the radio peace assistant!

 here,

-- Vo is the output voltage
+- Vo is output voltage

 Control Threshold:

-Optional Schmitt Trigger:
+Optional: Schmitt Trigger:

 Stop Activation: